CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Abstract

 \section{Abstract}

-Recent advancements in Large Vision-Language Models (LVLMs) have pushed them closer to becoming general-purpose assistants.
-Despite their strong performance, LVLMs still struggle with vision-centric tasks such as image classification, underperforming compared to their base vision encoders, which are often CLIP-based models.
-To address this limitation, we propose Context-Aware Image Representation Prioritization via Ensemble (\methodname), a novel, model-agnostic framework which introduces vision-integration layers and a context-aware ensemble strategy to identify when to prioritize image representations or rely on the reasoning capabilities of the language model.
-This design enhances the model’s ability to adaptively weight visual and textual modalities and enables the model to capture various aspects of image representations, leading to consistent improvements in generalization across classification and vision-language benchmarks.
-Extensive experiments demonstrate that \methodname not only improves performance on image classification benchmarks but also enhances results across various vision-language benchmarks.
-Finally, \methodname is designed to be effectively integrated with most open-source LVLMs that consist of a vision encoder and a language model, ensuring its adaptability across diverse architectures.
+Large vision-language models (LVLMs) are typically trained using autoregressive language modeling objectives, which align visual representations with linguistic space.
+While effective for multimodal reasoning, this alignment can weaken vision-centric capabilities, causing LVLMs to underperform their base vision encoders on tasks such as image classification.
+To address this limitation, we propose Context-Aware Image Representation Prioritization via Ensemble (\methodname), a lightweight framework that integrates raw vision features with aligned LLM representations through vision-integration layers and a context-aware ensemble mechanism.
+This design enhances the model’s ability to adaptively weight visual and textual modalities and enables the model to capture various aspects of image representations.
+Extensive experiments demonstrate that \methodname improves performance on both image classification and diverse vision-language benchmarks.
+Our results suggest that modality balancing plays a critical role in multimodal generalization by improving representation utilization within autoregressive LVLMs.